Mao Su

 Choose this for a vegetarian meal rather than assuming a high-ceremony dining event.
 The Michelin Plate recognition gives it a credible quality signal, but the $$ tier matters just as much for decision-making: this is not positioned as a top-price splurge, so the value equation is easier to defend if the table wants a planned meal without making it the main expense of the day.

 Lunch and dinner are both practical options, since Mao Su is open daily from 11 AM–2 PM and 5:30–9 PM.
 Lunch can work as a midday vegetarian pause during a Tainan itinerary, while dinner makes sense when the group wants a vegetarian anchor later in the day.
-Choose the slot that best fits the day rather than assuming a special format beyond the verified vegetarian, $$ listing.
+Choose the slot that best fits the day rather than assuming a special format beyond its vegetarian, $$ listing.

 Who should choose it, who should cross-shop